rgbpokka/tp/docs/UserGuide.md

 <br>Staff: `edit sid/<STAFF_ID> <FIELD_NAME>/<NEW_FIELD_DETAILS>`

 * Existing values will be updated to the input values.
+* You can edit more than one field at a time (See example below).
 * Note that when changing a guest of staff unique identifier, it is important that there is no pre-existing staff or guest with that unique identifer already.